In this blog

 ColourPop thrives on user-generated content and fan feedback.
 Their ecommerce success stems from rapid product development, sometimes releasing new collections within five days based on social trends.

 With millions of Instagram engagements, ColourPop has made social commerce an operational pillar.
-The brand uses feedback loops from platforms to inform design, creating trendy products that resonate instantly with digital-first shoppers.
+The brand uses feedback loops from platforms to guide design, creating trendy products that resonate quickly with digital-first shoppers.

 12. Drunk Elephant